blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 \underset{\omega}{\mathrm{min}} \; \mathbb{E}_{\mathcal{T} \sim p(\mathcal{T})} \; \mathcal{L}(\mathcal{D}, \omega),
 $$

-where $ \omega $ is parameters trained exclusively on the meta-level, i.e., the *meta-knowledge* learnable from the task distribution [[Hospedales et al., 2020]](https://arxiv.org/pdf/2004.05439.pdf).
+where $ \omega $ is parameters trained exclusively on the meta-level, i.e., the *meta-knowledge* learnable from the task distribution <d-cite key="DBLP:journals/pami/HospedalesAMS22"></d-cite>.

 This *meta-knowledge* is what the meta-learner accumulates and transfers across the tasks in Thrun and Pratt's definition above.
 Collecting meta-knowledge allows the meta-learner to improve its expected task-performance with the number of tasks.
-The meta-knowledge in [Zhou et al.'s [2022]](https://arxiv.org/abs/2203.09739) class-imbalanced classification problem is the invariance to the nuisance transformations as the transformations are identical and need to be ignored in all classes.
+The meta-knowledge in the class-imbalanced classification problem of of Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> is the invariance to the nuisance transformations as the transformations are identical and need to be ignored in all classes.
 By creating additional transformed samples, the MUNIT network makes the meta-knowledge learnable for the CNN.
-Contemporary meta-learners, such as the MAML-framework [[Finn et al., 2017]](http://proceedings.mlr.press/v70/finn17a/finn17a.pdf), would, however, also be able to extract and use this meta-knowledge.
+Contemporary meta-learners, such as the MAML-framework <d-cite key="DBLP:conf/icml/FinnAL17"></d-cite>, would, however, also be able to extract and use this meta-knowledge.
 In this respect, both approaches function similarly.

 The task-centered view of meta-learning brings us to a related issue: A meta-learner must discern and decompose task-specific knowledge from meta-knowledge.
 Contemporary meta-learners decompose meta-knowledge through the different objectives of their inner and outer loops and their respective loss terms.
 They store meta-knowledge in the outer loop's parameter set $ \omega $ but must not learn task-specific information there.
 Any unlearned meta-features lead to slower adaptation, negatively impacting performance, *meta-underfitting*.
 On the other hand, any learned task-specific features will not generalize to unseen tasks in the distribution, thus also negatively impacting performance, *meta-overfitting*.